3 Days in London Itinerary | The Perfect 72 Hours in London

 Westminster Abbey

-The 700-year old structure does not only wear a mesmerisingly beautiful architecture, but is home to tombs and memorials of some of Britain’s most decorated characters from the past 1,000 years, including artists, scientists, aristocrats, and royalty.
+The 700-year-old structure not only wear a mesmerisingly beautiful architecture, but is home to tombs and memorials of some of Britain’s most decorated characters from the past 1,000 years, including artists, scientists, aristocrats, and royalty.

 Westminster Abbey has been used to host several royal weddings, including the wedding of Prince William and Catherine Middleton in 2011.